ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/04-traversing.md

 ## Traversing a binary tree

 ::: TODO
+- Prio 1: add more text
-- Refer to previous chapter
+- Prio 2: refer to previous chapter
 :::

 Often we wish to process a binary tree by "visiting" each of its